 The flag of Northamptonshire was the winning entry in a competition held in 2014 by the local county council, in conjunction with the Flag Institute, to select a flag for the county.
-The winning design was unveiled at a ceremony held at County Hall in Northampton, on September 11th 2014.
+The winning design was unveiled at a ceremony held at County Hall in Northampton, on September 11th 2014 and duly registered by the Flag Institute.

 including the Lord Lieutenant David Laing, seen here